Towns & Places:

 North Lake Park

-Anderson County, located in East Central Kansas, was established while Kansas was still a territory in 1855.
-It was one of the 33 original counties established and was named for the pro-slavery speaker pro-tem of the territorial legislature, Joseph C. Anderson.
-The county comprises 24 square miles, and Garnett is the county seat.
+In East Central Kansas, Anderson County was established in 1855 while Kansas was still a territory.
+It was one of the 33 original counties established and was named for the pro-slavery speaker pro tem of the territorial legislature, Joseph C. Anderson.
+The county is comprised of 24 square miles, and Garnett is the county seat.

-When the first white settlers came to what is now Anderson County in May 1854, they found some of the fields that the Indians had cultivated.
-They were Valentine Gerth and Francis Meyer, who came from Missouri and settled on the Pottawatomie Creek near the present site of Greeley.
+When the first white settlers came to Anderson County in May 1854, they found some of the fields the Indians had cultivated.
+They were Valentine Gerth and Francis Meyer, who came from Missouri and settled on the Pottawatomie River near the present site of Greeley.
 These men were without families but planted and cultivated the old Indian fields the first summer.
 Henry Harmon came with his family and settled near the junction of the branches of the Pottawatomie.
-During the summer and fall, more settlers came: Henderson Rice, W. D. West, Thomas Totton, Anderson Cassel, J. S. Waitman, and Dr. Rufus Gilpatrick.
-In the winter of 1854-1855, quite a number of Germans came to the county and settled along the south branch of the Pottawatomie Creek above Greeley, where they built several cabins and selected valuable timber claims.
+More settlers came during the summer and fall: Henderson Rice, W. D. West, Thomas Totton, Anderson Cassel, J. S. Waitman, and Dr. Rufus Gilpatrick.
+Several Germans came to the county in the winter of 1854-1855.
+They settled along the south branch of the Pottawatomie River above Greeley, where they built several cabins and selected valuable timber claims.
 In the spring of 1855, they returned to St. Louis, Missouri, and, on account of the territorial troubles, never came back.
 Other settlers soon took up their claims.

 At the election for a delegate to Congress in October 1855, George Wilson was the only person running in the district.
 Samuel Mack, one of the judges, refused to vote, regarding the election as a farce.
 However, voters arrived, most of whom were from Missouri and came over on horseback and in wagons, well supplied with whiskey and guns.